rubyworks/radix/README.md

 [100,10].b(256).to_a(10)  #=> [2,5,6,1,0]
 ```

-Or, to get a string representation for any base up to 62.
+Or, to get a string representation for any base.

 ```ruby
 [100,10].b(256).to_s(10)  #=> "25610"
 ```

-A string representation of a number can be converted too, again,
+A string representation of a number can be converted too.
-up to base 62.

 ```ruby
 "10".b(62).to_s(10)  #=> "62"